tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeVARseq_02.md

 Now open the R markdown script `systemPipeVARseq.Rmd`in your R IDE (_e.g._ vim-r or RStudio) and run the workflow as outlined below.

+Here pair-end workflow example is provided.
+Please refer to the main vignette `systemPipeR.Rmd` for running the workflow with single-end data.

 ### Run R session on computer node

-After opening the `Rmd` file of this workflow in Vim and attaching a connected R session via the `F2` (or other) key, use the following command sequence to run your R session on a computer node.
+In a computer cluster enviornment.
+Typically, after opening the `Rmd` file of this workflow in Vim and attaching a connected R session via the `F2` ( vim-r plugin installed) key, following command sequence can be used to run your R session on a computer node.